Adoption readiness

 You work full-time and will be away 8+ hours a day

-Jindos can adjust to a work schedule, but they need a gradual alone-time training program before their first full workday.
-Leaving without this preparation is one of the most common causes of separation anxiety.
-Start the training process before your dog arrives.
+Jindos can adjust to a work schedule, but they need a gradual alone-time training program that starts well before the first full workday.
+Leaving for eight hours without this preparation is one of the most common triggers for separation anxiety.
+Ideally, start short departures (five minutes, then fifteen, then an hour) before your dog has even settled in.
+A dog walker or midday check-in during the first two to three months helps significantly.

 You have cats or small animals at home

 Coexistence is possible for many Jindos, but it requires careful management, slow introductions, and realistic assessment of prey drive based on foster information.
+The most important step is asking the foster directly: 'Has this dog lived with cats?
+What happened exactly?'
+A general 'gets along with cats' answer isn't enough — ask for specifics.
 See our guide: Are Jindos Good With Cats?

 You live in an apartment

-Apartment living is workable with sufficient daily exercise, mental enrichment, and noise management.
-The bigger challenge is usually alone-time and alert barking.
+Apartment living is workable with sufficient daily exercise, mental enrichment, and noise planning.
+The challenge is usually not space — it's the combination of alone-time and alert barking near hallway sounds.
+A Jindo in an apartment who isn't getting enough physical exercise will express that frustration in ways that affect your neighbors.
 See our guide: Can a Jindo Live in an Apartment?

 You have young children

 Jindos can live well with children they grew up with.
-With rescue Jindos, the key is asking the foster directly about the dog's behavior around children — not assuming based on breed generalizations.
-Always supervise initial interactions.
+With rescue Jindos, the key is asking the foster directly about the dog's specific behavior around children — not assuming based on breed generalizations.
+Children under six, who move unpredictably and make sudden sounds, can trigger stress responses in a dog still in decompression.
+Always supervise initial interactions and keep the first weeks calm.

 You want a dog for off-leash activities